 The board charter contains guidelines for assessing the materiality of directors' relationships that may affect their independence.
 These guidelines are aligned with the 3rd Edition CGC Recommendations.
-The board charter is available at www.starpharma.com/corporate_governance reassessment.
-The Board has determined that all non-executive directors were independent at the date of this report.
+The board charter is available at www.starpharma.com/corporate_governance

 The Board reviews the independence of directors before they are appointed, on an annual basis and at any other time where the circumstances of a director change such as to require